Open Agent Security Benchmark

 Discrete detection tests covering OS-level system calls and AI-layer attacks.
 Each test isolates a single technique for precise evaluation.

 Multi-step attack chains that combine techniques into realistic scenarios.
-Tests whether products detect coordinated threats.
+Tests whether security tools detect coordinated threats.

 False positive validation using benign operations.
 Ensures security products do not block legitimate agent behavior.